nhidoangit/business-analytics-portfolio/README.md

 ## About Me

-I am a final-year university student passionate about transforming raw data into actionable business intelligence.
-My academic projects have equipped me with a strong foundation in **data management**, **statistical analysis**, and **data visualization**.
-I am proficient in using data to optimize processes, detect anomalies, and drive strategic decision-making.
-I am eager to apply these skills to solve real-world business problems and am actively seeking an internship in business analytics or a similar role.
+I am passionate about transforming complex data into clear, actionable insights that drive smarter business decisions.

+I’ve applied SQL, Power BI, Tableau, R, and Python to solve real-world problems — from detecting $21M in financial anomalies to building predictive models that optimize pricing and strategy.
+I enjoy combining technical analysis with business acumen to uncover opportunities that improve efficiency, reduce risks, and enhance customer engagement.

+Beyond technical skills, I bring strong collaboration and communication abilities, honed through leading group projects and managing a digital strategy where I grew engagement by 30%.
+My goal is to contribute to organizations by leveraging data to inform strategy and create measurable impact.

 ---